Western Michigan University

 - B.S., Geology, Michigan State University, 2000

-After earning his Ph.D., Dr. Kaczmarek was employed as a research scientist for ExxonMobil Upstream Research Company (2005-2011).
-There, he investigated carbonate reservoirs, taught a variety of courses, and worked on exploration and production projects all over the world.
+Dr. Kaczmarek began his career as a research scientist for ExxonMobil Upstream Research Company (2005-2011), where he investigated carbonate reservoirs, taught a variety of courses, and worked on exploration and production projects all over the world.
 In 2011, he returned to academia as an assistant professor of geology at Bridgewater State University.
-In 2015, he joined the faculty at Western Michigan University.
+He joined the faculty at Western Michigan University in 2015.

-Dr. Kaczmarek serves on the editorial board for the Journal of Sedimentary Research, and routinely referees manuscripts and proposals for more than a dozen scientific journals and grant funding agencies worldwide.
-His research activities are supported by the U.S. National Science Foundation and industry sponsors.
+Dr. Kaczmarek has published dozens of peer-reviewed journal articles, serves on the editorial board for the Journal of Sedimentary Research, and referees manuscripts and proposals for more than a dozen scientific journals and grant funding agencies worldwide.
+His research activities are supported by the U.S. National Science Foundation and various industry sponsors.